sjhuang26/thinking-system/README.md

   - The portal symbolizes the skill that is generalized.
   - Episodic memory of Cue A, Episodic memory of Cue B, and Contextual Cue X (episodic memory of non-AB details such as the room, time of day, etc.) are members of the cognitive map.
   - Crowd A of neurons continues to talk to Crowd B and Crowd X resulting in very strong combinatorial interactions.
+    - Notice how details are pulled in pairs (one detail from one cue + one detail from another)
     - Does this make the training more robust?
 I don't know.
 - You must set up a temporal rhythm, which is what I call temporal ping-pong.
 - Why does the narrow focus of the exercise (only two cues and the details within them) give us a major advantage?